cs1302uga/cs1302-minesweeper-alpha/README.md

  /    \| | '_ \ / _ \/ __\ \ /\ / / _ \/ _ \ '_ \ / _ \ '__|
 / /\/\ \ | | | |  __/\__ \\ V  V /  __/  __/ |_) |  __/ |
 \/    \/_|_| |_|\___||___/ \_/\_/ \___|\___| .__/ \___|_|
-                 A L P H A   E D I T I O N |_| v2020.sp
+                 A L P H A   E D I T I O N |_| v2020.fa
 ```

 Take care when printing this message out to the screen.
-You will probably need
+Depending on how you implement this
-to escape some of the characters in order for them to show up correctly.
+part, you may need to escape some of the characters in order for them to show up correctly.

 In this Minesweeper game, **the size of the grid is restricted to at least `5`
 rows and `5` columns**, but may be greater.
 The number of rows and columns need not be the same.